infrahq/infra/docs/Core Concepts/grants.md

 For details on Kubernetes grants, see [Connect Destinations: Kubernetes](../Connectors/connect-destinations/connect-destinations-kubernetes.md#grants).

 ## Revoking Access

-> :exclamation: Grants are built with an additive model.
-There is no plan currently to define grants which reduce access.

 To remove access to a resource, remove the grant providing access.